 References

-You can use the HTTP URL that is generated when you create a service to call the prediction service.
-The input and output formats of the prediction service are defined by the processor that you use.
-For more information, see topics in the Construct requests for services based on a universal processor chapter.
+To make prediction calls, use the HTTP URL that was generated when you created the service.
+The input and output formats for prediction services are defined by the Processor.
+For more information, see Construct requests for services based on a universal processor chapter.

-For more information about how to create and manage services in the console, see Custom deployment.
+For more information about how to create and manage services through the console, see Custom deployment.